visforvali/ws297y/prompts.md

 ## Why

-Come up with 5 questions about 5 different things that induced sensations in you while you were reading and answer 2 of them.
+Come up with 5 questions about 5 different craft techniques &mdash; descriptions, rhythm, white space, lack of white space, poetics, etc. &mdash; that induced sensations in you while you were reading, and answer 2 of them.
+Of the 2 you answered, also address why you feel these 2 techniques induced the specific sensations that they did.

 # High-Stakes Writing